microsoft/automatic-graph-layout/README.md

 to load a large graph.
 The graph from the video can be found in GraphLayout/graphs/composers.zip.
 Please load composers.msagl to avoid the preprocessing step.
-If composers.dot is loaded then composers.msag and the tiles directory composers.msagl_tiles will be regenerated.
+If composers.dot is loaded then composers.msagl and the tiles directory composers.msagl_tiles will be regenerated.
 GraphMaps ideas, design, and the mathematics are described in a [paper](https://arxiv.org/submit/1281429/view).